justinwoo/package-sets/README.md

 If you use a package manager based on package-sets, this means that when you want to install a package:
 - it must be in the package set
 - its dependencies and all the transitive dependencies must be in the package set

-## Add your package

-This repository aims to be a good collection of packages you can depend on.
-In general we welcome all packages, provided that they follow some guidelines defined in the [contributing guide](CONTRIBUTING.md).

-The linked document also contains instructions on how to add new packages to the set, and information on versioning and related policies.

 ## How do I use `package-sets` with Psc Package?